 - Launch the Google Chrome browser on your computer.

-The list of extensions you have on your Chrome browser will be displayed. - Find the unknown/suspicious extension, and remove it by clicking on the
+It will display the list of extensions. - Find the unknown/suspicious extension, and remove it by clicking on the

 button.